joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2026/02/08/world/jimmy-lai-sentenced-hong-kong/heres-the-latest

 **Live Updates: Hong Kong Court Sentences Jimmy Lai to 20 Years**\
 `The media tycoon and pro-democracy activist was found guilty of colluding with foreign governments.
-He could have received life in prison, the harshest penalty under a national security law imposed by Beijing.`\
+The sentence is the harshest penalty so far under a national security law imposed by Beijing.`\
 https://nytimes.com/live/2026/02/08/world/jimmy-lai-sentenced-hong-kong

 **What Was the Jumpsuit That Mack Hollins Wore?**\